CBD Vape Oil TOP Flavors

 Some CBD vape oils may also contain additional ingredients.
 E.g., artificial flavoring agents that may be harmful if swallowed.

-However, our CBD vape oils are different; we employ the use of MCT oil as the carrier oil.
+However, our vape oils are different; we employ the use of MCT oil as the carrier oil.

 This helps make our vape oils less viscous enough to be inhaled, but still safe if you decide to ingest them sublingually.
 Talk of flexibility!